-The Office for Suburban Development is part of the Department of Jobs, Precincts and Regions.
+The Office for Suburban Development is part of the Department of Jobs, Skills, Industry and Regions.
 We drive the suburban policy agenda for the Victorian Government, through our Metropolitan Partnerships and Suburban Revitalisation Programs.
 We engage with local stakeholders and communities to identify their needs and aspirations, and deliver projects to improve local community involvement, infrastructure and services.

 Our work begins with understanding places and people, and leads to local action.